Wedding Season (TV series)

 Wedding Season is an action comedy romantic thriller streaming television series created by Oliver Lyttelton for the Star content hub of Disney+.
+It was released on the Disney+ Star platform internationally, Star+ in Latin America and Hulu in the United States, September 8, 2022.

 Premise

 A young man named Stefan objects at the wedding of Katie McConnell, with whom he has been having an affair at various weddings over the summer, only to be rejected.
 Hours later, Stefan is arrested and learns that Katie's new in-laws were poisoned at the reception and she has gone missing.
 Despite his suspicions of Katie, Stefan goes on the run with her to find out the truth.